Ramesh-X/pyyolo/README.md

 ## Requirements

 This application is tested on Ubuntu 64bit environment.
+Tested in `python2` environment.
+I have added `typing` support also.
+Therefore you will get function suggestions when you using this library with an IDE.

 You will need `git` and `make` in order to build this application.

 ```bash